icelandico/geodev_site/src/lib/content/blog/unsupported-browser-page-in-gatsby.md

 ---
 category: Gatsby
 date: 2021-05-02 20:14:16.460000+00:00
-description: '"Learn how to detect and block outdated browsers using Gatsby.
-Enhance user experience by ensuring compatibility and encouraging updates.
-See it live on this site!"'
+description: Learn how to detect and block outdated browsers using Gatsby.
+How to improve user experience by ensuring compatibility and encouraging updates.
 slug: Unsupported browser page in Gatsby
 tag:
 - gatsby